Chiron plans ahead to gradually automate and extend storage solutions

 The material is picked in the rack systems, independent of the assembly groups, and then combined in plastic containers to form assembly groups for final machine assembly.
 The containers are labeled with the description for the assembly group.
 The SSI SCHAEFER containers used in the rack and the material flow are mostly made out of recycled materials.
 The storage containers made from regranulate underline the ecological concept that characterizes the entire project,” says Mr. Kalisch.

 The assembly-group-compatible containers are taken to the assembly plant according to the respective machine cycles.
 For order picking and provision, special order picking trolleys are used that are equipped with the materials for the next assembly cycle.
 At so-called ramps, the picking trolleys are made available for delivery to the final assembly lines and combined with order components from other storage areas.
 The logistics department then takes over the delivery of the trolleys and large components to the assembly stations.

-In the new, transparently structured material warehouse, the intralogistics staff currently achieve around 20,000 picks per month with their mobile data terminals – and thus ensure that the assembly work stations are supplied on time and on schedule.
+In the new, transparently structured material warehouse, the intralogistics staff currently achieves around 20,000 picks per month with their mobile data terminals – and thus ensure that the assembly work stations are supplied on time and on schedule.
 By switching to mobile data acquisition, for example, incoming goods postings, storage space changes, inventory processing and material withdrawals can be carried out with the same device in the operational area.
-This raises the degree of digitalisation, an essential goal of the entire project.
-The associated digitalisation of administrative processes also increases quality, productivity and transparency of logistics.
+This raises the degree of digitalization, an essential goal of the entire project.
+The associated digitalization of administrative processes also increases quality, productivity and transparency of logistics.

 “Thanks to the QR code labeling, the quickly and flexibly adaptable, modular rack systems and the short picking routes, there is a significant increase compared to the previous processes,” summarizes Mr. Kalisch.